 Test your knowledge of the birth process and some of the many decisions you will be making when you have a baby.
-If you would like to learn how to increase the likelihood of having a healthy, happy pregnancy and birth consider a birth options consultation.
+If you would like to learn how to increase the likelihood of having a healthy, happy pregnancy.

 - What is the best way to educate myself about the childbearing journey?

 - What is the advantage of using a midwife?